dplaton/helix-content/index.md

   ~ See the License for the specific language governing permissions and ~ limitations under the License.
   -->

 ![helix-logo](./helix_logo.png) <!-- this image is served from this content repository -->

 # Helix - first-helix-project

 It works! first-helix-project is up and running.
+And let's see what happens.

 ## What's next?